-Our center is dedicated to protecting workers and their environment through interdisciplinary education, research, and service.
+The Rocky Mountain Center for Occupational and Environmental Health (RMCOEH) is dedicated to protecting workers and their environment through interdisciplinary education, research, and service.

-- Research to improve the safety and health of workers.
+- Research to improve the safety and health of workers

 RMCOEH is housed in the Department of Family & Preventive Medicine within the School of Medicine.
 RMCOEH also has components and faculty in the Department of Mechanical Engineering (College of Engineering), Department of Economics (College of Social and Behavioral Sciences), Departments of Internal Medicine and Physical Medicine and Rehabilitation (School of Medicine), the School of Business, and College of Mines.

 RMCOEH Faculty Selected to lead Utah Section of CDC Study on COVID-19 Among Emergency Response and Healthcare Personnel

 Dr. Sarang Yoon has been selected to lead the Utah section of RECOVER: Research on the Epidemiology of COVID-19 in Emergency Response and Healthcare Personnel, a CDC-funded study in collaboration with Abt Associates.
 Dr. Yoon will lead a research team that will monitor COVID-19 infection among first responders and healthcare workers over the next year....
 Read MoreFamily and Preventive Medicine

 Congratulations to our Spring 2020 graduates!
 In lieu of a traditional ceremony, we have opted to hold a virtual graduation on Zoom, including a brief profile on all our graduates in different programs. ...
 Read MoreFamily and Preventive Medicine